-- Avoid creating areas of flat land which alter the natural topography - Minimise the nature and extent of cut and fill development. - Step new additions to reflect the natural topography. - Development on the upslope side of the precinct, particularly on south side of Yarra Street, should balance the form, scale and mass of additions against the amount of required earthworks to ensure that the height and proportion of the addition reflects the character of the streetscape.
+- Avoid creating areas of flat land which alter the natural topography. - Avoid development on natural ridge lines. - Minimise the nature and extent of cut and fill development. - Step new additions to reflect the natural topography. - Development on the upslope side of the precinct, particularly on south side of Yarra Street, should balance the form, scale and mass of additions against the amount of required earthworks to ensure that the height and proportion of the addition reflects the character of the streetscape.